 Changes to Country Eligibility for Training Grants

-As outlined in the May 2012 NIH Notice of Change in Country Eligibility for Fogarty International Training Grants (NOT-TW-12-011), Fogarty has historically limited eligibility for research training grants to institutions in low- and middle-income countries (LMICs), as defined by the World Bank .
+As outlined in the May 2012 NIH Notice of Change in Country Eligibility for Fogarty International Training Grants (NOT-TW-12-011), Fogarty has historically limited eligibility for research training grants to institutions in low- and middle-income countries (LMICs), as defined by the World Bank.
 With the rapid growth of research training opportunities funded by national governments in emerging economies around the world, this broad categorization today has become less meaningful in the context of Fogarty’s biomedical research capacity-building goals.
-In particular, many countries in the upper-middle-income country (UMIC) bracket today have large and growing national research training programs and fellowship opportunities of their own.
-As a result, Fogarty revised its eligibility criteria in our research training programs for a subset of these nations, such that their participation is consistent with the traditional eligibility rules for Upper Income Country institutions.
-That is, they may participate as training partners, but may not receive support for their own trainees.
+In particular, many countries in the upper-middle-income country (UMIC) bracket today already have large and growing national research training programs and fellowship opportunities of their own.
+As a result, Fogarty revised its eligibility criteria in their research training programs for a subset of these low and middle income countries, such that their participation is consistent with the traditional eligibility rules for Upper Income Country institutions.
+That is to say, they may participate as training partners, but may not receive support for their own trainees.

-Beginning with receipt dates after January 1, 2013, the following change in eligibility took effect for competing and re-competing research training grant applications (D43, D71, U2R mechanisms) and Emerging Global Leader Award applications (K43 mechanism) to Fogarty: With the exception of Sub-Saharan African countries, Fogarty will no longer accept research training or career development applications from or research training applications that involve training of scientists from UMICs that are also members of the G20 .
+Beginning with receipt dates after January 1, 2013, the following change in eligibility took effect for competing and re-competing research training grant applications (D43, D71, U2R mechanisms) and Emerging Global Leader Award applications (K43 mechanism) to Fogarty: With the exception of Sub-Saharan African countries, Fogarty has declined acceptance of research training or career development applications from training applications that involve training of scientists from UMICs that are also members of the G20 .
 Beginning with receipt dates after May 1, 2019, this policy also applies to Extramural Associate Research Development Award applications (G11 mechanism).

-As of July 2019, this includes Argentina, Brazil, China, Mexico, Russia, Turkey and European Union member countries Bulgaria and Romania.
+As at July 2019, these countries included Argentina, Brazil, China, Mexico, Russia, Turkey and European Union member countries; Bulgaria and Romania.

 This list may change over time as countries change categories within these classifications.